emystein/spark-cassandra-tests/README.md

   }
 ```

-For filtering the long tweets we process the DataFrame with LongTweetsFilter:
+Then for filtering the long tweets we process the DataFrame with LongTweetsFilter:

 ```
     val lines = sparkSession.read.option("header", "false").schema(tweetsSchema).csv("./src/test/resources/tweets.csv")